joelbcastillo/flask-service-desk/README.rst

     pipenv install --dev
     cp .env.example .env
     npm install
-    npm start  # run the webpack dev server and flask server using concurrently
+    npm run build # Build the initial version of the assets and create the `manifest.json` npm start  # run the webpack dev server and flask server using concurrently

 You will see a pretty welcome screen.